Posted by: Jessica Scarpati

 For the record: Lest the blog title gives you the wrong impression, I’m not one of those crazy people who think gingers have no souls.
 Telecom companies?
 Another story (just kidding — it was too easy).
 There are some pretty awesome gingers out there (and some pretty innovative telcos), but the “red-headed stepchild” expression seemed fitting when looking at market’s attitude toward carrier cloud services.

-I had the good fortune of chatting a few weeks ago with Forrester’s James Staten, vice president and principal analyst of all things cloud (and apparently, based on his head shot, another awesome ginger), about some recent trends in the market.
+I had the good fortune of chatting a few weeks ago with Forrester’s James Staten, vice president and principal analyst of all things cloud, about some recent trends in the market.
 During our conversation, we started talking about telcos in the cloud space, and he pointed out something from some of his recent research that I’d heard anecdotally several times:

 “When we ask enterprise customers, ‘Who would you buy cloud services from?’ at the bottom of the list are telcos, and just above that are the hosting companies, so when it comes to getting cloud services, the brands of AT&T, Verizon or any of these companies might be a detriment.”